mlua-rs/mlua/README.md

 ```
 On Linux you can build modules normally with `cargo build --release`.

-Vendored and non-vendored builds are supported for Linux, macOS and Windows.

-On Windows when using `vendored` mode, the target module will be linked with `lua5x.dll` library (depending on your feature flags).
+On Windows the target module will be linked with `lua5x.dll` library (depending on your feature flags).
 Your main application should provide this library.

+Module builds don't require Lua lib or headers to be installed on the system.

 ### Publishing to luarocks.org